celery/celery/CONTRIBUTING.rst

 that the user must install.

-We use setuptools `extra_requires` for this, and all new optional features that require 3rd party libraries must be added.
+We use setuptools `extra_requires` for this, and all new optional features that require third-party libraries must be added.

 1) Add a new requirements file in `requirements/extras`